mixxorz/mixxorz.github.io/_drafts/how-to-write-javascript-components-with-jquery.md

 dots.on('clickdot', index => console.log(`Clicked dot ${index}`))
 ```

 We set the `clickdot` event to be fired in the `_handleClick` method. `_handleClick` is called when one of our dots is clicked.
 We figure out which dot triggered the event, and emit the `clickdot` event with `this.emit('clickdot', index)`.
 All the listeners will then be called, passing in the `index`.

-Events is the glue that ties all our components together.
+**Emitting and handling events is what ties all our components together.**

 There’s another method on `CarouselDots` called `highlightDot`.
 It does what it says on the tin: you pass in an index and it’ll highlight that dot.

+> In this example, we're using [eventemitter3](https://www.npmjs.com/package/eventemitter3) as our event emitter library.
+Node has it's own built-in event emitter, but I like eventemitter3 because it's optimized to work in the browser.

 ## CarouselControls.js

 ```javascript
 import $ from 'jquery'
 import EventEmitter from 'eventemitter3'